-More excello and long blacks.
-And lovely, lovely bacon.
-We have an appointment at a house museum at 10:30.
-There will be a cab in our future: the less city driving for me, the better.
-It’s located in a suburb about 20 minutes from the Hotel Windsock.
-We’re greeted at the door by Leah Justin, wife of Charles.
-They are the owners of the house and passionate collectors of current abstract art.
-She ushers us into a black room with two rows of orange chairs.
-Opposite, a wall-size video is playing, a grid of human figures, four by eight, dressed in black and lying against a white background.
-They stretch and contract, contorting into fetal position at random.
-The, one by one they wink out, disappear.
-It’s mesmerizing, then a little self-conscious.
+More excello and more long blacks.
+And more lovely bacon.
+There is to be a cab in our future, for the less city driving by me, the better.
+We have a 10:30 appointment at the Justin Art House Museum, located in a suburb about 20 minutes from the Hotel Windsock*.
+Leah and Charles Justin built the house specifically to serve their collection of contemporary abstract art.
+Leah graciously greets us at the door, then ushers us into a black room with two rows of orange chairs. .
+Opposite, a wall-size video is playing: a four by eight grid of human figures dressed in black lies against a white background stretching and contracting, randomly contorting into fetal position.
+One by one each winks out, disappears.
+It’s mesmerizing at first.

-Charles leads us, by now there are ten of us seated in the orange chairs, in a discussion of what we see, a little self-conscious and not mesmerizing.
-Then we move up a flight of stairs to a red room filled with black-and-white work.
+By now ten of us are seated in the orange chairs, with Charles leading us in a stiff discussion about what we see.
+Then we move up a flight of stairs to a red room filled with black-and-white paintings.
 Each piece merits a thorough discussion.
 I’m enjoying this.
 Close reading or close looking is all the same exercise to me – brain drawing: filling in blanks or turning over an image to see the bottom or listing synonyms or making educated guesses.
 Fun.
 Some of the work the Justins have collected is truly lovely.
 I’m the only man in the audience: Ali’s the only person under 50.

 Ned Kelly is but one element of the encyclopedic display in this fourth floor gallery that wraps around the vast dome of the Library’s Main Reading Room.
-Looking down, wooden tables are arrayed in a snowflake pattern around a large podium.
+Looking down, wooden tables surround a large podium arrayed in a snowflake pattern.
 Students peer into laptops.
 Ali finds more reading material in the Library’s bookstore.
 So do I.

 Dinner options in Melbourne are dauntingly multitudinous.
 This is a sophisticated town in so many ways.
 I shepherd us toward Cookie, which the guidebooks all agree is a decent Thai establishment.
 First, it doesn’t seem to be at the address given.
+Ha!
 It’s on the first (second) floor.
 And Second, seating is mystifying; we inadvertently seat ourselves in the ‘reservations-only’ section and get shooed to the bar.
 Oh, the hipster hubbub.
-After fumbling over the menu which promises much savory goodness, it become apparent the ordering process takes place at the bar.
+After fumbling over the menu which promises much savory goodness, it became apparent the ordering process takes place at the bar.
 How many challenges do we have to overcome in order to get fed?
 The bartender tends to us pretty quickly.
 He’s chatty and kindly with colorful arms.
-The food is delicious and the hipster veneer endearingly Australian.
+The food is delicious and the hipster/kitsch Indochinese decor endearing.